mengxuanlu/Air-Passenger-Demand-Forecast/README.md

 The goal of my project is to forecast the U.S. air passenger demand.
 The source of the data is from https://www.transtats.bts.gov/DL_SelectFields.asp?Table_ID=259&DB_Short_Name=Air%20Carriers.
 I chose 23 fields that I would like to analyze on from year 2010 to September 2020, which is the most updated month.

 ## Exploratory Data Analysis
-I did exploratory data analysis to better understand the data by answering six questions, which are
+I did exploratory data analysis to better understand the data by answering six questions, which are<br />
 a) In 2019, which airport is the busiest airport for departure?<br />
 b) In 2019, which airport is the busiest airport for arrival?<br />
-c) From 2010 to 2019 in total, who are the top 5 airlines have most passengers?\
+c) From 2010 to 2019 in total, who are the top 5 airlines have most passengers?<br />
-d) What is the most passengers change over years among top airlines from 2010 to 2019?\
+d) What is the most passengers change over years among top airlines from 2010 to 2019?<br />
-e) Among those top airlines, what is their seat utilization rate like year over year?\
+e) Among those top airlines, what is their seat utilization rate like year over year?<br />
-f) Among those top airlines, what is their RPK rate over years?
+f) Among those top airlines, what is their RPK rate over years?<br />

 ## Forecast